top of page

 I wish I had discovered his music earlier, but am grateful many people had the foresight of recording his performances, and for the music he left behind.
 Here is one of my favorites

 Listing Carrie Underwood, Toby Keith, Reba, and Vince Gill is just too obvious.
 Their contributions to Country music cannot be overstated.
-On the show i host #StoneColdCountry, we highlight traditional, and Alt-Country/Americana type music, so my focus with this piece is the same.
+On the radio show StoneColdCountry, we highlight traditional, and Alt-Country/Americana type music, so my focus with this piece is the same.

 Additionally, they have created an infrastructure that supports sonic-ally simpatico bands.
 Case in point, The Medicine Stone Festival is an annual event in the Turnpike's hometown of Tahlequah where they give artists an opportunity to perform, and connect with fans.
 People from all over the world come to the event.
 Past performers include Cody Canada & The Departed, Jason Boland & The Stragglers, and Parker McCollum to name a few.